All Products

 *

-* @brief Return the first IP in the resolution IP list.
-If IP optimization is enabled, it often means the optimal IP, only applicable to single domain name resolution
+* @brief Return the first IP in the resolution IP list, if IP optimization is enabled, it often means the optimal IP, only applicable to single domain name resolution

 *

-* @param[in] results Obtained resolution results
+* @param[in] results Resolution results already obtained

 * @param[in] query_type Request type